pingidentity/terraform-provider-pingdirectory/docs/resources/local_db_backend.md

 - `uncached_attribute_criteria` (String) The criteria that will be used to identify attributes that should be written into the uncached-id2entry database rather than the id2entry database.
 This will only be used for entries in which the associated uncached-entry-criteria does not indicate that the entire entry should be uncached.
 - `uncached_entry_criteria` (String) The criteria that will be used to identify entries that should be written into the uncached-id2entry database rather than the id2entry database.
 - `uncached_id2entry_cache_mode` (String) Specifies the cache mode that should be used when accessing the records in the uncached-id2entry database, which provides a way to store complete or partial encoded entries with a different (and presumably less memory-intensive) cache mode than records written to id2entry.
+- `writability_mode` (String) Specifies the behavior that the backend should use when processing write operations.

 ### Read-Only

+- `id` (String) Placeholder name of this object required by Terraform.
 - `last_updated` (String) Timestamp of the last Terraform update of this resource.
 - `notifications` (Set of String) Notifications returned by the PingDirectory Configuration API.
 - `required_actions` (Set of Object) Required actions returned by the PingDirectory Configuration API. (see [below for nested schema](#nestedatt--required_actions))